 Poly Fighter Is a Roguelike Fighting Game With a Retro Aesthetic

-Alpha playtest goes live soon on PC.
+Update: Alpha playtest is now live on PC.

 Mixing modern roguelike gameplay with a retro aesthetic, Poly Fighter is a 2D fighting game where you learn new moves after defeating an opponent.
 Climbing through the leagues as you adjust your style, this promises the ability to turn your fighter “into a zoning tactician, a grappling powerhouse, or a rushdown menace” as you battle through 1v1 duels across a city map.